elliottcoops/elliottcoops/README.md

 After playing around with the software on my local machine for a few days, it was clear that, alongside my machine reaching tropical island temperatures, that the training phase was far too slow, and needed some form of cloud computing to assist with the work.

-Robotica had previously been awarded free credits for OvhCloud - A cloud computing resource, from a competition.
-I was asked to jump on a call with the team there, to educate them on our needs and requirements, alongside establishing a relationship with the company.
+Robotica had previously been awarded free credits for OVHcloud, a cloud computing resource, from a competition.
+I was asked to jump on a call with the team there to educate them on our needs and requirements, alongside establishing a relationship with the company.

-OvhCloud provides instances, or remote machines, of which you can ssh into and control via a CLI.
+OVHcloud provides instances, or remote machines, of which you can ssh into and control via a CLI.
 The next task was finding a way to get the FaceSwap open source onto the machine, and I accomplished this via creating a docker image, pushing it up to a private registry, and pulling it onto the remote machine.
 In addition, the training data, arguably the most important aspect of the whole process, was uploaded to some online object storage, and pulled onto the remote machine.

 The whole experience has, once again, broadened my skills, knowledge, and insight into the world of AI and real world work, and makes me excited to learn more in the future.